RIPA Policy and Guidance

 - Where confidential personal information or confidential journalistic information has been acquired and retained.

-- An authorisation for directed surveillance shall cease to have effect (if not renewed) 3 months from the date the Magistrate approves the grant or renewal.
+- An authorisation for directed surveillance shall cease to have effect (if not renewed) 3 months from the date the Justice of the Peace approves the grant or renewal.

-- If renewed the authorisation shall cease to have effect 3 months from the expiry of the original authorisation.
+- If renewed the authorisation shall cease to have effect 3 months from the expiry of the renewed authorisation.

 - An oral authorisation or renewal shall cease to have effect (unless renewed) 72 hours from the date of grant or renewal.